stellar/smart-wallet-demo-app/README.md

 ## Quick Start

+To start with the whole infrastructure, please refer to the [complete_infra](./complete_infra) directory.

-To get started with the full environment locally using Docker:
+To start with the applications hosted in this repository using Docker:

 ```bash
 make docker-setup-dev